Group invariant variational principles: Introduction

 \section{Introduction}

-Group invariant mappings have been studied through the years on the late century with special emphasis like the symmetric multilinear mappings between Banach spaces.
-However, group invariant mappings in a general framework of infinite dimensional analysis, to our knowledge, classically has only been studied in the measure theory context, as we can see in $[10]$.
-Recently this general point of view has been thoroughly studied in some other fields of analysis, different from the measure theory, such as multivariable complex analysis or norm-attaining operators, for the latter ones see $[2, 1, 6]$.
+Group invariant mappings have been studied through the years on the late century with, special emphasis in the symmetric multilinear mappings between Banach spaces.
+However, group invariant mappings in a general framework of infinite dimensional analysis, to our knowledge, classically have only been studied in the measure theory context, as we can see in \cite{RF}.
+Recently this general point of view has been thoroughly studied in some other fields of analysis, different from the measure theory, such as multivariable complex analysis or norm-attaining operators, for the latter ones see \cite{ArFaMa, ArFaGaMa, DFJ}.

-The purpose of this paper is to give a group invariant version of the well-known Ekeland variational principle, which surprisingly, does not extends naturally to group invariant functionals like the Bishop-Phelps-Bollobás theorem presented in $[9]$.
-We had to define the notion of convex with respect to a group in order to prove this version of the theorem.
-Furthermore, we will present some consequences of the Ekeland variational principle such as the Palais-Smale minimizing sequences, the Br\o nsted-Rockafellar theorem, a criteria to know when the set of group invariant points of a Banach space is again a Banach space, and a complete description of the linear and continuous group invariant functionals space.
-Finally we will give an alternative proof of the one given in $[9]$ to the Bishop-Phelps theorem, and we will also give the proofs of the group-invariant Hahn-Banach separating theorems.
+The purpose of this paper is to give a group invariant version of the well-known Ekeland variational principle, which surprisingly, does not extend naturally to group invariant functionals like the Bishop-Phelps-Bollobás theorem presented in \cite{Falco}.
+We had to define the notion of convexity with respect to a group in order to prove this version of the theorem.
+Furthermore, we will present some consequences of the Ekeland variational principle such as the Palais-Smale minimizing sequences theorem, the Br\o nsted-Rockafellar theorem, a criteria to know when the set of group invariant points of a Banach space is again a Banach space, and a complete description of the linear and continuous group invariant functionals space.
+Finally we will give an alternative proof to the one given in \cite{Falco} of the Bishop-Phelps theorem, and we will also provide proofs of the group-invariant Hahn-Banach separating theorems.

-We will begin this paper presenting the notation we will use and setting the main definitions.
-Then we will move to study the Hahn-Banach separation theorems, extending the results considered in $[6, Section 3]$.
-To continue we will give the main result of this paper, which is the generalization of Ekeland's variational principle to the group invariant functionals.
+We will begin this paper by presenting the notation we will use and setting the main definitions.
+Then we will move to study the Hahn-Banach separation theorems, extending the results considered in \cite[Section 3]{DFJ}.
+To continue we will give the main result of this paper, which is the generalization of Ekeland's variational principle for the group invariant functionals.
 To conclude, we will present some consequences of this result.